-Air France-KLM operates at row 12 and boasts several self check-in machines, which are mostly left unused since passengers need to have their self check-in boarding passes (on web and on kiosk) verified at the manned check-in counters, rendering it useless except for selecting seat.
+Air France-KLM operates at row 12 and the row boasts several self check-in machines, which are mostly left unused since passengers need to have their self check-in boarding passes (on web and on kiosk) verified at the manned check-in counters, rendering it useless except for selecting seat.
 Since I was flying business class, web check-in was also almost useless since seat selection can be done almost anytime (including on booking) free of charge.

 On this flight, Air France-KLM's counters were closed on 14.05 to 14.35, which was quite inconvenient as I needed to wait without any alternative check-in options (Air France-KLM uses dnata for their ground handling, while only SATS provide premium check-in lounge for airlines it cater) Check-in was afterwards a rather slow affair even on the Sky Priority area (slightly above 5 mins from when I started queuing to my exit from check-in area) as there was a couple having excess luggage issue.
 From the business class image I believe KLM tried to upsell customers in economy class, although it was quite subtle.
 Since it was Christmas season, stick candies were given to each passenger upon check-in.

 Immigration was a breeze with close to no queue on manned counters and no queue on autogates, and since I am in Singapore on long term visit pass I opted for the autogate as usual, which took me less than 1 minute.